gfortran(1) — Linux manual page

 operation), inexact (loss of precision during operation), and

-first five exceptions correspond to the five IEEE 754
+five exceptions correspond to the five IEEE 754 exceptions,

-exceptions, whereas the last one (denormal) is not part of
+whereas the last one (denormal) is not part of the IEEE 754

-the IEEE 754 standard but is available on some common
+standard but is available on some common architectures such as

-often indicate serious errors, and unless the program has
+indicate serious errors, and unless the program has provisions

-provisions for dealing with these exceptions, enabling traps
+for dealing with these exceptions, enabling traps for these

 If the option is used more than once in the command line, the